yangzoudreamer/yangzoudreamer.github.io/_pages/about.md

 My research mainly focus on machine learning privacy.

-I am a PhD. student at CISPA under the supervision of Prof.Dr.Dr.
-Michael Backes.
+I am a PhD. student at CISPA under the supervision of Prof.Dr.Dr.h.c Michael Backes and daily work with Dr.Yang Zhang.
-Master degree achieved from Fudan University, China.
-Bachelar degree achieved from Huazhong University of Science and Technology, China.
+Prior to that, I achieved my bachelor degree from Huazhong University of Science and master degree from Fudan University, China.